humanplayer2/get-twitter-likers-data/README.md

 2. It updates the logged like count of previously logged tweets.
 Only tweets that are recent enough are _tracked_ (e.g., posted within the last 48 hours).
 The track time is a script parameter.

 3. For each logged tweet, it compares the tweet's new like count to its like count at the last pull where the script requested the liking users of the tweet (0 if the liking users have never been requested).
-Call the numerical difference between these two like counts the tweet's _delta_.
+Call the numerical difference between these two like counts the tweet's _delta._

 4. It requests the 100 most recent liking users of the top _n_ tweets with the highest delta above a set _threshold_ (e.g., has minimum 25 new likes).
 Both _n_ and the threshold are script parameters.

-At the end of the observation period and once every logged tweet is no longer tracked, the liking users of all logged tweets is requested one final time (in appropriately time batches).
-The script also allows pulling retweeting users in the pull loop.
+At the end of the observation period and once every logged tweet is no longer tracked, the liking users of all logged tweets may be set to be requested one final time (in appropriately time batches) during the _final harvest._

+**Retweeting users** can be collected in all the same ways that liking users can.
 The logic is the same.

 ## Issue 2: 10.000.000 a month: Shorter tweet track time
 10.000.000 tweets a month may sound like a lot, but they run out quickly.
 Consider scraping a keyword that gets